dennisreimann/gulp-mvb/README.md

     li
       a(href=article.permalink)= article.title
 ```

+In case you defined a `grouping` callback in your config, you can access the grouped articles via the `mvb.groupedArticles` property.

 To have access to the mvb variables you will need to use `.pipe(mvb(mvbConf))` in your gulp stream before rendering the templates.